-The Tax Court will issue either a notice for S cases or a notice for regular cases setting your case for trial generally about five months before the trial date.
-The notice setting the case for trial provides information such as where and when to appear for your trial session.
+The Tax Court will issue a notice setting your case for trial generally about five months before the trial date.
 The Tax Court will attempt to schedule the trial at the city requested in your request for place of trial, but if no courtroom is available, the Tax Court may schedule it at a city reasonably nearby.
-The Tax Court will issue a Standing Pretrial Order in a regular case or a Standing Pretrial Order For Small Tax Cases which will inform you what you need to do to prepare for trial.
-For information specific to remote proceedings, see Remote Proceeding Information.
+The Tax Court will issue a Standing Pretrial Order in a regular case or a Standing Pretrial Notice in an S case, which will inform you when and where to appear for your trial.